bloomreach/brxm/essentials/README.md

 or community plugins from the Hippo Marketplace.

 ```
-Hippo Essentials is in BETA stage and is still undergoing testing and changes before its official release.
 Please use the Hippo Essentials feedback form to inform us if you encounter any bugs/glitches or if you have any
 suggestions for improvements.
 ```